pomerium/pomerium/docs/guides/nginx.md

 <<< @/examples/nginx/pomerium.conf

-### Nginx - httpbin
+### Nginx - verify

 Nginx configuration for the protected endpoint

-<<< @/examples/nginx/httpbin.conf
+<<< @/examples/nginx/verify.conf

 ### Docker Compose

 <<< @/examples/nginx/docker-compose.yaml

 Run `docker-compose up`.
-After a few seconds, browse to [httpbin.localhost.pomerium.io](https://httpbin.localhost.pomerium.io).
+After a few seconds, browse to [verify.localhost.pomerium.io](https://verify.localhost.pomerium.io).

-You should be prompted to log in through your IdP and then granted access to the deployed `httpbin` instance.
+You should be prompted to log in through your IdP and then granted access to the deployed `verify` instance.

 ## That's it!

-Your `httpbin` install is protected by Pomerium.
+Your `verify` install is protected by Pomerium.

 ## Adapting

 To re-use the configuration in this demo in other contexts:

-- Update `httpbin.conf` to reflect the correct forward auth URL in `location @error401`
+- Update `verify.conf` to reflect the correct forward auth URL in `location @error401`
 - Update `pomerium.conf` to reflect the pomerium hostname(s) or IP(s) in `upstream pomerium`
 - Update `pomerium.conf` to reflect your pomerium authenticate and forward auth hostnames in `server_name`